Why a Top MBA?

-By Dan Bauer, CEO and Founder, The MBA Exchange, Ltd.
+By Dan Bauer, Chairman and Founder, The MBA Exchange

 Determining which gaps are most relevant is a first step.
 Which of these six issues do you face today?
 Which will you encounter down the road?
 How would pursuing a first-class MBA degree help you?